natecollins/cfgbackup/README.md

 ------------------------
 First, setup SSH PubKey authentication between backup machine and client.

-Create a config file on the target machine (where files will be backed up to):
+Create a config file on the target machine (the machine where files will be backed up to):
 ```
 NOTIFY_EMAIL=admin@example.com
 SOURCE_DIR=server1.example.com:/home/ :/etc :/var/www